 - As of 2016, it is estimated that self-published books make up around 60% of the ebooks offered on Kindle Unlimited by Amazon.com

 - Audible, a subsidiary of Amazon.com, is the largest audiobook producer and retailer in North America and offers over 100,000 unique titles.

 What are the Most Popular Genres?

-- According to the Statshot report from June of 2019, adult non-fiction revenue has grown an amazing 22.8% in the last five years!
+- Adult non-fiction revenue has grown an amazing 22.8% in the last five years!

 - Young adult non-fiction has grown even more, with revenues’ growing nearly 40% in the same amount of time!

 - According to Geoff Affleck, the top five selling categories for hard copy books on Amazon.com are: